mayawang/api-muncher/README.md

 - What do you want more practice with?
-	- I need to practice more on: API and controller tesing, try more complex foundation grid(e.g. 5 recipes in a row), try pagination gem, and try Google Auth next time.
+	- I need to practice more on: API and controller tesing, try more complex foundation grid(e.g. 5 recipes in a row), try pagination gem, and try Google Auth next time:
-	- Did not attempt Google OAuth and save favorite feature this time due to time constrain.
+	- I did not attempt Google OAuth and save favorite feature this time due to time constrain.
 I did briefly think about how to implement these features.
 	    - Google OAuth: will be similar to Github OAuth. will be nice to go through it if has the opportunity.
 	    - Save favorites: create user and favorites model. model relation: User has many favorites.
 I can save and access user & favorites by sessions[user_id].